barret50cal3011/Funds-Amentals/README.md

 Once the virtual enviroment is running, you will need to run the index.py file using a python 3 version.

+## Running the program

+To run the game after entering the virtual enviroment you need to execute the index.py file using python.
+The comand goes as follows: ```python index.py```

 ## Basic Commands

 ```